Design for Freedom | Pilot Projects

 “A new center for arts and culture will be designed for accessibility, inclusion, sustainability, fairness, and as a welcoming place to all.
 I want to compliment Sharon Prince and Grace Farms for setting up this Summit.
 In the arts and cultural center that Serendipity Arts is setting up in New Delhi, we are hoping to make this a model project, and we are delighted to partner with Grace Farms to turn this into a Design for Freedom Project,” said Sunil Kant Munjal, Founder Patron of Serendipity Arts.

-Serendipity Arts is working with CRAB Studio and ARUP on the project.
+Serendipity Arts is working with CRAB Studio and Webb Yates on the project.

 Unshattered’s Project Possibilities, Wappingers Falls, NY